A flight number is simply a unique identifier for a flight.

 Sometimes cargo flight operators will be assigned a flight number, but not always.

-How to Find Out Your Flight Number
+How to Find Your Flight Number

 Your flight number is on your flight ticket and boarding pass.